SunnieShen/CCST9077/README.md

 | **Luo Jian**      | **Technical Implementation Lead**  <br>• Programmed the core CHSH game simulation logic  <br>• Implemented detailed logistics for Twine  <br>• Integrated all visual and interactive elements into the final Twine build.                                                                                        |
 | **Tong Yuhua**    | **Quantum basics & Media**  <br>• Researched and authored accurate explanations for superposition, entanglement, and quantum steering.  <br>• Wrote the in-game script for dialogue and the archival video narration.  <br>• Edited  educational quiz quiz.                                                      |
 | **Teng Rui**      | **CHSH concept & Narrative Integration**  <br>• Focused on the CHSH game; mapped its rules precisely to the audition's synchronization test.  <br>• Co-wrote the script, ensuring dialog naturally introduced quantum strategy choices.  <br>• Fact-checked all quantum-related content for scientific accuracy. |

+## Turitin Similarity check
+(paste raw script for turitin)
+(replaced by similarity report for finnal submission)